charlesvilla503/marvel-project/README.md

 # Marvel Comic Finder

-A community driven, book recommendation application.
-Users can create lists of their favorite books and have others recommended to them.

 ## Summary

 Search for Marvel comics based on a date range and learn more about that issue or check if that issue is available for sale on Ebay